jeffmaner/HaskellPasswordGenerator/readme.md

 Caveat Lector
 -------------

-The reader of delicate sensitities should stick with the dictionary word listing `EN_sample.txt` and avoid `EN_curse.txt`.
+The reader of delicate sensitivities should stick with the dictionary word listing `EN_sample.txt` and avoid `EN_curse.txt`.
 The cursed passwords generated using the dictionary curse word listing make me laugh.